 7.1 Type Test

+7.1.0 General

-7.1.0 General — Because of the variety of types, rating and possible combinations, it is impracticable to do type test on all arrangements of busbars.
+Because of the variety of types, rating and possible combinations, it is impracticable to do type test on all arrangements of busbars.
 The performance of any arrangement may be substantiated by test data and experience on comparable arrangements and such data shall be considered as evidence of compliance with the requirements of this standard.
 In the absence of the test data the purchaser may require the type test to be made but should in such case specify this in his enquiry or order.

 7.1.1 Impulse Voltage Test

-7.1.1.1 The bus-bar shall be subjected to impulse voltage dry tests with l-2150 microsecond impulses in accordance with IS 2071 (Part 1) : 2016 ‘High - Voltage test techniques: Part 1 General definitions and test requirements (third revision)’and the appropriate test voltage specified in Table 1.
+7.1.1.1 The bus-bar shall be subjected to impulse voltage dry tests with l microsecond to 2 150 microsecond impulses in accordance with IS 2071 (Part 1) : 2016 ‘High-voltage test techniques: Part 1 General definitions and test requirements (third revision)’and the appropriate test voltage specified in Table 1.

-7.1.1.2 The shape of the test voltage applied shall be that of the standard impulse wave in accordance with the definition accuracy in IS 2071 (Part 1) : 2016 ‘High - Voltage test techniques: Part 1 General definitions and test requirements (third revision)’.
+7.1.1.2 The shape of the test voltage applied shall be that of the standard impulse wave in accordance with the definition accuracy in IS 2071 (Part 1) : 2016 ‘High-voltage test techniques: Part 1 General definitions and test requirements (third revision)’.

 7.1.1.3 During the test, the earthed terminal of the impulse generator shall be connected to the frame of the bus-bar.